-Note 5 - Distances are calculated on the basis of a straight-line measurement between the applicant's home address and a point decided by the school, the front gate on the corner of Oakley Road and Cooksey Road.
+Oversubscription If there is oversubscription within the category, the Board of Directors will give priority to children according to the following criteria: - Baptised Catholic sibling; - A signature of endorsement from the Parish Priest of the Parish in which you reside should be appended on the Supplementary Information Form (SIF) along with the Parish stamp. • Shortest distance - Distances are calculated on the basis of a straight-line measurement between the applicant's home address and the front door of Holy Trinity Catholic Church, Sutton Coldfield.
 The local authority uses a computerised system, which measures all distances in metres.
-Ordnance Survey supply the co-ordinates that are used to plot an applicant's home address within this system.
+Ordnance Survey supply the co-ordinates that are used to plot an applicant's home address within this system (See Note 5).
 In a very small number of cases it may not be able to decide between the applicants of those pupils who are qualifiers for a place, when applying the published admission criteria.
 For example, this may occur when children in the same year group live at the same address, or if the distance between the home and school is exactly the same, for example, blocks of flats.
 If there is no other way of separating the application according to the admissions criteria and to admit both or all of the children would cause the legal limit to be exceeded, the local authority will use a computerised system to randomly select the child to be offered the final place.
-The home address of a pupil is considered to be the permanent residence of a child.
-The address must be the child's only or main residence for the majority of the school week.
-Documentary evidence may be required.
-Where care is split equally between mother and father, parents must name which address is to be used for the purpose of allocating a school place and proof may be requested.
+As an exception, the governing body will give careful consideration to offering places above the Admission Number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.
+Note 1 Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school must be admitted.
+This will reduce the number of places available to other applicants.
+This is not an oversubscription criterion.
+Note 2 In all categories, for a child to be considered as a Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
+To this end, parents of all children are asked to complete a Supplementary Information Form (SIF) available from the school office to which it should be returned by 1 October.
+For a definition of Baptised Catholic see the Appendix.
+Those who face difficulties in producing written evidence of Catholic Baptism/Reception should contact their Parish Priest.
+Failure to complete the SIF/provide evidence of Catholic Baptism/Reception may affect the criterion the child's name is placed in.
+Note 3 For Catholic and non-Catholic children the definition of a brother or sister is: - A brother or sister sharing the same parents; - Half-brother or half-sister, where two children share one common parent; - Step-brother or step-sister, where two children are related by a parent's marriage; - Step-brother or step-sister; - Adopted or fostered children.